Ravelos/Ravelos/README.md

 ### Hello!
 I'm Oswaldo. 🖖🏿
-I'm really interested in learning different kind of technologies.
-So far, I know a little bit of HTML,CSS, Javascript, Angular, Node, Java, SQL server, Angular, React.
+I'm interested in learning different kinds of technologies.
+So far, I know a little bit of HTML, CSS, Javascript, Angular, Node, Java, SQL Server, Angular, and React.

-Being working on this area is sort of a project that was delayed and started to take off in 2021 thanks to Toti Diversidade which is a NGO that helps inmigrants with tech courses here in Brazil...
+Working on this area is sort of a project that was delayed and started to take off in 2021 thanks to Toti Diversidade which is teaching platform that helps immigrants with tech courses here in Brazil...

 <div align="center">